AjanShrestha/poodr/chapter_4.md

 ## Finding the Public Interface

 Finding and defining public interfaces is an art.
 The design goal, as always, is to retain maximum future flexibility while writing only enough code to meet today’s requirements.
 Good public interfaces reduce the cost of unanticipated change; bad public interfaces raise it.

+### Constructing an Intention

+Whether you are conscious of them or not, you have already formed some intentions of your own.
+These classes spring to mind because they represent nouns in the application that have both data and behavior.
+Call them domain objects.
+They are obvious because they are persistent; they stand for big, visible real-world things that will end up with a representation in your database.

+Domain objects are easy to find but they are not at the design center of your application.
+Instead, they are a trap for the unwary.
+If you fixate on domain objects you will tend to coerce behavior into them. **Design experts notice domain objects without concentrating on them; they focus not on these objects but on the messages that pass between them.
+These messages are guides that lead you to discover other objects, ones that are just as necessary but far less obvious.**

+Before you sit at the keyboard and start typing you should form an intention about the objects and the messages needed to satisfy this use case.
+You would be best served if you had a simple, inexpensive communication enhancing way to explore design that did not require you to write code -- _Sequence Diagrams_